 Regulatory Flexibility Act/Executive Order 13272: Small Business

-This rulemaking is hereby certified as not expected to have a significant impact on a substantial number of small entities under the criteria of the Regulatory Flexibility Act, 5 U.S.C.
-601 et seq.
+These proposed changes to the regulations are hereby certified as not expected to have a significant impact on a substantial number of small entities under the criteria of the Regulatory Flexibility Act, 5 U.S.C.
+601-612, and Executive Order No. 13272, section 3(b).

 The Small Business Regulatory Enforcement Fairness Act of 1996